pertzlab/CellZarr/README.md

 1. **ND2 to OME-Zarr conversion**: Convert raw ND2 microscopy files to the OME-Zarr format for scalable, cloud-ready storage and analysis.
 2. **Colony segmentation using ConvPaint**: Identify and segment stem cell colonies in the images using a deep learning-based approach.
-3. **Nucleus segmentation using StarDist**: Detect and segment individual nuclei within colonies for single-cell analysis.
+3. **Nucleus segmentation using StarDist / Cellpose**: Detect and segment individual nuclei within colonies for single-cell analysis.
 4. **Cell Tracking**: Track individual cells over time to study dynamic behaviors using ultrack.
 5. **Feature Extraction**: Quantify spatial features and extract relevant biological markers (e.g., ERK, Oct4) for each cell.